 63789 National Certificate: Electrical Engineering 1.
 4 TOPS ACADEMY

 67430 National Certificate: Electrical Engineering: Electrical Construction 1.
-Artisan Development Academy
+Better Best Agri Development

-67435 National Certificate: Electrical Engineering: Renewable Energy 1.
-DINALEDI MANAGEMENT AND SERVICES
+67435 National Certificate: Electrical Engineering: Renewable Energy PAMODZI TRAINING SERVICES

 All qualifications and part qualifications registered on the National Qualifications Framework are public property.
 Thus the only payment that can be made for them is for service and reproduction.
 It is illegal to sell this material for profit.
 If the material is reproduced or quoted, the South African Qualifications Authority (SAQA) should be acknowledged as the source.